Last Updated on

 On the surface, Trello looks like a straightforward, simple task manager.
 It performs that function well.

-Basic usage of Trello lies in the creation of task cards that sit within project containers.
+The basic usage of Trello lies in the creation of task cards that sit within project containers.
 The image here shows three task cards about various upcoming blog posts and a blank space for creating a new card.
 They are located inside a single container that has been labeled Blog.

 Clicking on any one task card opens a window that shows the task’s title and displays input fields for descriptions and comments.
 It also lets users add labels, due dates, and other identifying information and provides buttons for moving, copying, archiving, and sharing cards.